-On February 22, 2017, the American Antitrust Institute and Navigant Economics will host a Healthcare Roundtable where experts from government, academia, industry, and advocacy will discuss major competition enforcement and policy issues facing the healthcare industry.
-The Healthcare Roundtable will focus on competitive issues and challenges in healthcare markets, ranging from providers, to insurers, and pharmaceuticals.
-The discussion will help frame the debate on key issues, including promoting rivalry, innovation, and consumer choice.
+On February 22, 2017, the American Antitrust Institute and Navigant Economics hosted a Healthcare Roundtable where experts from government, academia, industry, and advocacy discussed major competition enforcement and policy issues facing the healthcare industry.
+The Healthcare Roundtable focused on competitive issues and challenges in healthcare markets, ranging from providers, to insurers, and pharmaceuticals.
+The discussion helped frame the debate on key issues, including promoting rivalry, innovation, and consumer choice.
 The analysis presented at the Healthcare Roundtable will contribute to a special upcoming issue of the journal Research in Law and Economics.

 On February 8, 2017, the American Antitrust Institute (AAI) hosted an International Antitrust Roundtable where experts from business, academia, law, and government in the U.S. and abroad gathered to discuss major competition enforcement and policy issues on the global antitrust agenda.

 On December 14, the American Antitrust Institute hosted its second annual Airline Roundtable.

 On Wednesday, November 9, 2016, the American Antitrust Institute hosted its 10th Annual Private Antitrust Enforcement Conference at the National Press Club in Washington D.C.
 Following the conference, the AAI hosted its 4th Annual Antitrust Enforcement Awards Dinner at the JW Marriott Hotel.

 On October 6, join CCIA and the AAI for a luncheon event featuring a special keynote address from FTC Chairwoman Edith Ramirez as she speaks about the agency’s recent work at the intersection of intellectual property and antitrust, including patents.